+1For hatchery spring/summer Chinook salmon, the first and second marine covariates in the model with the lowest AIC were transport.sum and npgo.sum, respectively.

+2For wild spring/summer Chinook salmon, the first and second marine covariates in the model with the lowest AIC were cui.spr and pdo.sum, respectively.

+Fig 1.
+Effects of environmental covariates on spring/summer Chinook salmon survival.
+Environmental effects on survival of wild (upper panel) and hatchery (lower panel) spring/summer Chinook salmon based on the model fit to the observed data as selected by AIC (see Table 4 for summary of best fit models).

-Across all of the top models (ΔAIC<4), we found differences in the importance of the marine covariates that best explained hatchery and wild survival based on AIC weights (see Figure 2 for calculation).
-For the top models listed in Table 4, the coastal upwelling index (CUI), Washington coastal and arc sea surface temperatures (ersstWAcoast and ersstArc, respectively), and Pacific decadal oscillation (PDO) were important for wild fish (Figure 2), while transport and North Pacific gyre oscillation (NPGO) were most important for hatchery fish.
-Aside from spring upwelling, covariate indices in summer had stronger weight than other seasons (Figure 2).
+Across all of the top models (ΔAIC<4), we found differences in the importance of the marine covariates that best explained hatchery and wild survival based on AIC weights (see Fig 2 for calculation).
+For the top models listed in Table 4, the coastal upwelling index (CUI), Washington coastal and arc sea surface temperatures (ersstWAcoast and ersstArc, respectively), and Pacific decadal oscillation (PDO) were important for wild fish (Fig 2), while transport and North Pacific gyre oscillation (NPGO) were most important for hatchery fish.
+Aside from spring upwelling, covariate indices in summer had stronger weight than other seasons (Fig 2).

+Fig 2.
+Relative importance of environmental covariates in spring/summer Chinook salmon survival models.
+Relative importance of the different marine covariates for predicting the marine survival of hatchery (left column) and wild (right column) spring/summer Chinook salmon, where the aggregated weight of a covariate c is equal to the sum of the AIC weights for all m models containing covariate c, divided by the total weight across all m models, c⊂m eΔAICm meΔAICm.
+The “blank” environmental variable is for models with no environmental predictors.